Back to Explore opera

 So where is the orchestra?

-The orchestra is on stage, fully visible to the audience, and becomes the landscape of the piece.
-To be able to see as well as hear the players in these colossal works – which sometimes have extensive percussion and brass – can be truly thrilling!
-Audiences are also able to hear the orchestra with extra clarity, as concert halls often have even better acoustics.
+The orchestra is on stage, fully visible to the audience.
+To be able to see as well as hear the players in these colossal works – which sometimes have extensive percussion and brass – is a truly thrilling experience!
+Audiences also tell us that they’re able to hear the orchestra with extra clarity, as the stagings make the most of each concert hall’s incredible acoustics.

 “…places the orchestra right at the heart of the drama… pure theatre in its own right” — The Guardian